adopt-liveview/adopt-liveview/priv/pages/2024/04-09-documenting-components-en_US.md

 The first way to document your component is to use ExDoc's `@doc` tag where you briefly explain what the component does and add one or a few examples.

 The next new feature is specific to Phoenix.
-You can use the [`attr/3`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#attr/3) function to document the component below it.
+You can use the [`attr/3`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#attr/3) macro to document the component below its call.
 Each use of `attr` defines an attribute to be received.
 An extra feature of using `attr/3` is that in Phoenix projects [the compiler will validate](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#attr/3-compile-time-validations) that there are no extra, missing or incorrect attributes!
 By simply documenting your component you already gain extra validation.

 %{
 title: ~H"Validation of <code>`attr/3`</code> and LiveView Playground",
 type: :warning,
 description: ~H"""
 So far, LiveView Playground is unable to check the validity of components using <code>`attr/3`</code>.
-In any case, the recommendation is that you continue using them by default because in real Phoenix projects this will be a super power for your code base.
+Our recommendation is that you continue using them by default because in real Phoenix projects this will be a super power for your codebase.
 """
 } %% .callout